lavalibs/lavalink.js/README.md

 ## [How to connect](https://discordapp.com/developers/docs/topics/voice-connections#connecting-to-voice)

-Use the provided `Playlist#join(channel)` method to join voice channels.
+Use the provided `Player#join(channelID)` method to join voice channels.
 This method will generate the necessary packet and send it to the `Client#send` method as provided by you.

 ```js
 voice.players.get('guild id').join('channel id');